VuNKhoi/LightOre/README.md

 - **Test coverage**: All widgets and flows are covered by unit and widget tests.

 ## Mapping Strategy
-### Phase 1: Mapbox Integration
+### Phase 1: flutter_map Integration (MVP)
-- Use Mapbox’s Flutter SDK for rapid MVP development.
+- Use the [flutter_map](https://pub.dev/packages/flutter_map) package for rapid MVP development.
-- FAA sectional charts uploaded as raster tilesets and overlaid using the SDK.
+- FAA sectional charts are processed into XYZ raster tiles and displayed as a TileLayer overlay above the base map.
+- User's current GPS position is shown as a marker on the map.
-- User position tracking, panning, zoom, markers, and overlays supported out of the box.
+- User position tracking, panning, zoom, markers, and overlays are supported out of the box.
-- All map logic is abstracted behind a `BaseMapView` interface.
+- All map logic is abstracted behind a `BaseMapView` interface for future migration.

 ### Phase 2: Migration to MapLibre
-- Replace Mapbox SDK with a custom/community MapLibre wrapper.
+- Replace flutter_map with a custom/community MapLibre wrapper for advanced features and open-source flexibility.
 - Migrate map code to use platform channels or the abstraction layer.
 - Host FAA charts and styles yourself (Cloudflare R2, S3, or self-hosted).
 - Implement offline tile caching and advanced overlays as needed.